Unexpected Burnout in Graduate School

 Mike’s story was a life-changer for me.

-I learned the importance of “unbreakable” or “non-negotiable” daily habits – commitments that you make to yourself to be able to perform at your highest level.
+I learned the importance of “non-negotiable” daily habits : commitments that you make to yourself to be your best self.

 How many commitments do you have right now?
 Are they mostly for other people?

-In other words, successful people follow through on their plans that will improve their health, their work, and their relationships.
+In other words, they follow through on their plans that will improve their health, their work, and their relationships.

 There is a big difference between self-care and being selfish.
 How do you know which category you are in?